To view "Two Very Different Houses" click here.

 more dense than pure water.
 The Dead Sea presents a rare

-floating experience for even the neophyte swimmer - one
+floating experience for even the neophyte swimmer-one has

-has only to lie on one's back, relax, and enjoy the experience
+only to lie on one's back, relax, and enjoy the experience of

 relaxed.
 I who regularly swim a mile once a week outdoors